-The Trust and Trust management continued to focus on the needs and actions of its employees with the intention of providing an efficient and well run workplace.
+The Trust management continued to focus on the needs and actions of its employees with the intention of providing an efficient and well run workplace.
+The Trust engaged Lyn Doherty as Human Resource consultant.

 In consultation with all employees, a system of performance based annual salary reviews operates with full support from the staff.
 The system provides for an annual assessment of each employee's performance with an appropriate remuneration adjustment to recognise effort and achievement.